 Is there a limit to what a landlord can charge as security deposit?

-Yes, Northern Nevada places a limit on how much a landlord can charge.
+Yes, Northern Nevada law places a limit on how much a landlord can charge for security deposits.
 How much the landlord can charge depends on the type of investment property they own.

-If the property is private housing, then landlords are required to charge no more than 3X the price of one month’s rent.
+Under Nevada's security deposit law, if the property is private housing, then landlords are required to charge no more than 3X the price of one month’s rent for the security deposit.
 So, simply enough, if the monthly rent is $1,000, then as a landlord you shouldn’t charge more than $3,000 as security deposit.

-If your property is public housing, then the law requires landlords to charge the equivalent of one month’s rent.
+If the property is public housing, then the law requires the landlord to charge security deposits that are the equivalent of one month’s rent.